AlexAlexandreAlves/AlexAlexandreAlves/README.md

 #

+- 💻 Passionate for code in constant studies
-- 🤖💻 Studying Test Automation and Devops, of CI and CD.
+- 🤖 Entusiast Devops, of CI and CD.
 - 📚 Always in search of knowledge
 - 👾 Curious about new technologies